Overview: Company Secretary in Singapore

 The roles of a Company Secretary in Singapore can be further explained by the below-mentioned points:

-Advising the Directors – A company secretary is more like an advisor for the directors.
+A company secretary is more like an advisor to the directors.
 It is the secretary that ensures who is being added to the board of directors in the firm.
 The directors are made aware of their duties by the company secretary.

 Responsibilities Of A Company Secretary In Singapore